 - 12. Historic use if the well qualifies for such consideration and permitting is not being requested under Rule 5 of these Rules; and - 13.
 Additional information that may be required by the Board, and authorized by Chapter 36, Texas Water Code. - B. To obtain an Operating Permit for an Existing Well based upon its Historic use the following additional information shall be provided to the District on forms provided by the District: - 1.
 All information required in 4.J of these Rules if it has not been previously supplied; - 2.
-If available; a technical description of the well(s) that are producing water including, but not limited to, all of the following: - (a) a copy of the driller's lithologic and geophysical log(s) for each well anticipated to contribute groundwater to the transportation facilities; - (b) a completion record showing the depth of the well(s), the casing diameter, type and setting, and the perforated interval(s); - (c) the size of the pump(s) used to produce groundwater to be transported; and the date the well(s) was drilled; - 3.
+If available, a technical description of the well including, but not limited to, all of the following: - (a) a copy of the driller's lithologic log and geophysical log for the well; - (b) a completion record showing the depth of the well, the casing diameter, type and setting, and the perforated intervals; - (c) the size of the pump used to produce groundwater from the well; and the date the well was drilled; - 3.
 The purposes of use for which water has historically been produced; - 4.
 The highest volume of water produced during any consecutive twelve (12) month period prior to January 1, 2004 supported by documentary evidence corroborating such production and use; - 5.
 If known, monthly production during a period of twenty-four (24) consecutive months or for the number of months less than 24 during which the well has operated; - 6.
 The number of contiguous acres owned or leased for water production from which the groundwater has been produced from the Existing Well; - 7.
 The number of acres owned or leased for water production by the applicant; and - 8.
 Additional information that may be required by the Board, and authorized by Chapter 36, Texas Water Code. - C. If any information listed is not available, a statement by the applicant that the information could not be located.
-If the listed information could not be located, the Executive Manager may determine that the application is Administratively Complete but that the

-Application could not be properly evaluated and return it to the applicant or present the application to the Board for action.
+If the listed information could not be located, the Executive Manager may determine that the application is Administratively Complete, but the Application could not be properly evaluated, and return it to the applicant, or present the application to the Board for action.
 The Board may either deny such an application without a hearing or set such an application for a hearing to be considered on the basis of the information contained in the application